 Aspiring to make a lucrative career as a blockchain developer but not sure how?
 Check the detailed guide Now on How To Become Blockchain Developer?

 Now that you are aware of the challenges of deploying blockchain technology, you can make the educated decision on whether you want to use blockchain or not.
 However, blockchain is going to be the future even if there is a blockchain problem today.

 With the passage of time, blockchain technology is getting the updates that will get rid of these underlying issues.
 More so, in many cases, enterprises are already using private blockchain technologies to deal with the issues.

-Anyhow, if you are just a novice and want to learn more about this technology and the issues, then we recommend checking out our free blockchain course.
+Anyhow, if you are just a novice and want to learn more about this technology and its issues, then we recommend checking out our blockchain courses.
 This can be the start of your blockchain journey.